lightbulb_outline This question type can be used in a digital test only. For written assignments, please check out the image question type article.

 - Click Save.

-Before being able to use the hotspot match question in your assignment, you will first need to fill in the grading scheme.
+After creating a hotspot match question, you will need to add a grading scheme.
 This is where you can indicate the areas the marker(s) can be placed and name them.
-Below you can find the steps to add a grading scheme to your hotspot match question.

 Options for hotspot match question